wrenchpilot/ISS_Tracker_M5StickCPlus/README.md

 ## Development notes

 - The `data/` folder is intended for LittleFS/SPIFFS.
 Do NOT include `data/` in standard firmware uploads — use the filesystem upload tool.
-- Keep `user_settings.h` out of public repositories if it contains secrets (Wi‑Fi credentials or API keys).
-Consider adding it to `.gitignore`.